warren-bank/mirror-XMail-mail-server/docs/Readme.txt

-    When PLAIN, LOGIN or CRAM-MD5 authentication mode are used, first a lookup in 'MAILUSERS.TAB' accounts is performed to avoid duplicating informations with 'SMTPAUTH.TAB'.
+    When PLAIN, LOGIN or CRAM-MD5 authentication mode are used, first a lookup in 'MAILUSERS.TAB' accounts is performed to avoid duplicating information with 'SMTPAUTH.TAB'.
 Therefore when using these authentication modes a user must use as username the full email address (the : separator is permitted instead of @) and as password his POP3 password.
 If the lookup succeed the 'SERVER.TAB' variable